algorand/go-algorand/network/README-P2P.md

   - `gossip`: a listening node with `EnableGossipService` config flag set

 When the `P2PNetwork` starts, the node begins advertising its capabilities by running a background goroutine.
-By default, the DHT implementation pulls bootstrap nodes from a peer store and attempts to connect immediately, which is not how go-algorand services operate.
+By default, the underlying DHT implementation pulls bootstrap nodes from a peer store and attempts to connect immediately, which is not how go-algorand services operate.
 To address this, a new `bootstrapper` abstraction has been added to control bootstrap peer access using the DHT's `BootstrapFunc` mechanism.
 The callback function returns empty bootstrap